Intervention/image/README.md

 # Intervention Image

-Intervention Image is a **PHP image handling and manipulation** library providing an easier and expressive way of using PHP's GD or Imagick libraries.
+Intervention Image is a **PHP image handling and manipulation** library providing an easier and expressive way to create, edit, and compose images.
 The package includes ServiceProviders and Facades for easy **Laravel 4** integration.

 [![Build Status](https://travis-ci.org/Intervention/image.png?branch=master)](https://travis-ci.org/Intervention/image)